negativenagesh/negativenagesh/README.md

 ### What motivates me?

-I love tackling everyday problems with technology, that people can rely on every day.
-Whether it’s streamlining processes or enhancing accessibility I enjoy crafting data-driven solutions, using skills in Machine learning, Deep Learning, computer vision, Generative AI, LLMs mainly Data Science for automating quality grading to cut manual labor by 90% or creating AI chatbots to improve healthcare access - this drives me because they make a real difference in people’s lives and society.
+I love tackling everyday problems with technology that people can rely on.
+Whether it’s streamlining processes or enhancing accessibility I enjoy crafting data driven solutions that streamline processes, enhance accessibility, and drive meaningful change.
+Using skills in Machine learning, Deep Learning, computer vision, Generative AI, LLMs – I focus on creating innovative tools and automation that improve efficiency and quality across industries and people.
+This drives me because they make a real difference in people’s lives.

 </p>